emmastrand/EmmaStrand_Notebook/_posts/2022-03-07-Point-Judith-Oyster-Gut-16S-V6-Analysis.md

 **To re-run this script, need to delete core-metrics-results folder or rename the original folder.**

 Running beta diversity on SampleType and Treatment for now.
 We can also do this in R from the QIIME2 outputs.
 See Kevin's script for this.
+*this script overrides the previous beta diversity script -- output 2 different ones for sample type and treatment. or just keep one.*

 ### diversity.sh